Vietnam.vn - Nền tảng quảng bá Việt Nam

 Dự báo kinh tế Việt Nam sẽ tăng tốc trong 12 tháng tới.

 In the service sector, cross-border tourism is recovering, with a surge in Chinese tourists.
 According to the National Tourism Administration, the total number of tourists to Vietnam in the first five months of 2024 increased by 165% compared to the same period in 2023.
-Domestic demand is also recovering, although it is still slower than GDP growth.
-Public investment is likely to accelerate gradually in the coming years, mainly from the state budget.
+Domestic demand is also recovering, although still slower than GDP growth.
+Public investment is likely to gradually accelerate in the coming years, mainly from the state budget.

 vtv.vn